 While it’s possible to rent a motorbike to explore the delta, most visitors choose to utilize the free bicycles offered by most resorts.
 The roads are bumpy and occasionally muddy but the distances are relatively short.
-Plus you’ll notice that many of the locals opt to travel by bike as well so you’ll be in good company.
+Plus, you’ll notice that many of the locals opt to travel by bike as well so you’ll be in good company.

-Two passenger ferry run between the mainland and the island of Tan Phong in the middle of the Mekong River.
+Two passenger ferries run between the mainland and the island of Tan Phong in the middle of the Mekong River.
 The first ferry leaves from the town of Cai Be near the tourist pier (labeled Bến tàu Cái Bè on Google Maps) and drops you on the western end of Tan Phong island.

 The second ferry leaves from further downriver near the village of Hiệp Đức and drops you closer to the middle of Tan Phong island (labeled Bến phà Hiệp Đức -Tân Phong on Google Maps).
 This allows you to make a loop on your bicycle.